Blower Spacer Plates

 What engines and Superchargers do the plates suit?

-The plates will have a very dramatic effect on downwards discharge style blowers as they suffer the most from heat soak, they will also have a temperature reduction on upwards discharge blowers such as the LSA and Heartbeat.
+The plates will have a very dramatic effect on downwards discharge style blowers as they suffer the most from heat soak, they also have a temperature reduction on upwards discharge blowers such as the LSA and Heartbeat.
 We have noticed with the LSA blower combined with our interchiller that that entire blower absorbs the cold temperature not just the intercooler core, this results in faster recovery times after wide open throttle and lower intake temperatures.
-So both upwards and downwards discharge blowers do benefit from the plates.
+So both upwards and downwards discharge blowers benefit from the spacer plates.

-The plates suit LS3, L77, L98, LSA, LS9, LS1,LS2 style cylinder heads the style of supercharger will not matter, the plates are 10mm thick and will raise the blower up by 10mm so check to see if you have enough hood clearance before ordering, 10mm isn’t much so they should clear most cars.
-You may also require a slightly longer drive belt, in most cases your current belt tensioner will have enough room to allow the increased height otherwise a ½ size increase in belts is adequate.
+The plates suit LS3, L77, L98, LSA, LS9, LS1,LS2 style cylinder heads the brand of supercharger will not matter, the plates are 10mm thick and will raise the blower up by 10mm so check to see if you have enough hood clearance before ordering, 10mm isn’t much so they should clear most cars.
+You may also require a slightly longer drive belt, in most cases your current belt tensioner will have enough room to allow the increased height otherwise a ½ size increase in belt length is adequate.

 When the plates are combined with one of our interchillers the intake temperatures are reduced even further as efficiency is improved even further.